 Nailers (2” x 6”PT) were installed at the perimeter to facilitate nailing the drip-edge.
 Then we simultaneously fastened the 11/2” composite boards and GAF #75 base-sheet with screws and plates – everybody gets a drill for that!

 Now it’s just a matter of torching down a layer of GAF Ruberoid Torch Granule.
 I swear, I would still enjoy torching even after hitting the Lotto.
-Just got a new torch that’s more of a flamethrower but I’ve gained control of it and it really does the job quicker.
+Just got a new torch that’s more of a flamethrower but I’ve gained control of it and it really does do the job quicker.
 The rest of world, including most of the US, uses torch-down products a lot more than we do here, and there is a reason for that.
 It is a better product and also safer than hot tar applications in the hands of professionals.
-There is a shortage of pro roofers here because the state does not designate or offer testing for roofing journeyman as in other trades.
+There is a shortage of pro roofers here because this state does not designate or offer testing for roofing journeyman as in other trades.
 Only the contractor himself is state certified.

 Where Was I ?
 Oh yeah . . .
+Flat Roof

 Then we put back the tile (1 row) and painted the whole thing with Karnak 97 modified aluminum roof coating as required for a Class A fire rating.
 With 3” screws through 3” plates this roof isn’t going anywhere and delivers a great combination of energy efficiency and value.